patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 #### Business Requirements

 * B2B services to various entities, vendors, insurance providers, network directories, etc.
-* Different entities will need different access to read and change records and information.
+* Different entities will need and currently have different access to read and change records and information.
-* Different entities are of different expertiese
+* Different entities are of different expertise
 * The services will always need to be up.
 * Some of the information entities will access is regulated.
 * Confidentiality